awsdocs/aws-lambda-developer-guide/doc_source/services-cloudwatchlogs.md

 }
 ```

-For a sample application that uses CloudWatch Logs as a trigger, see [Error Processor Sample Application for AWS Lambda](samples-errorprocessor.md)\.
+For a sample application that uses CloudWatch Logs as a trigger, see [Error processor sample application for AWS Lambda](samples-errorprocessor.md)\.